cardano-foundation/cardano-graphql/docs/developer/architecture.md

 The API currently implements two protective measures to reduce the attack surface.
 More sophisticated query cost associations can be added as an optimisation at a later date if required.

 1. Query result sets have a `limit` and require pagination using `offset` arguments.
-It excluded the limit is set to `1`
+If excluded the limit is set to `1`

 2. A configurable node depth limit. `process.env.QUERY_DEPTH_LIMIT=3`